joseppii/Path-Planning-Project/README.md

 [![Path Planning](http://img.youtube.com/vi/tEJZy5zXtog/0.jpg)](http://www.youtube.com/watch?v=tEJZy5zXtog)

+### Reflection & improvements

+While the generated trajectories where quite smooth, the lane changing strategy could be improved.
+Currently, it is based on absolute distances, that where tuned by trial and error.
+Despite the fact that there are no collisions during lane changes, sometimes the car takes a lot of time to overtake other cars in situations where there are several vehicles driving at approximately the same speed.
+A cost function could be used for deciding when to change lane.
+In a similar manner, acceleration and deceleration could be decided using a cost function, as currently the car does not change its speed according to the distance of the car in front of it, responding slowly in cases of danger.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).